Founder and Managing Partner

 Partner, Creative Strategist

-Susan also researches trends around emerging technology and the future of human issues, including international development, health, work, sustainability, shelter, aging, families, education, and culture.
-She contributes to scanning, synthesis and development of strategic themes for design research, visual research into emerging design and communication themes, and workshop facilitation.
+On the research side, Susan tracks trends around emerging technology and the future of human issues, including international development, health, work, sustainability, shelter, aging, families, education, and culture.
+Her recent work has focused on health, work and personal data.

-Susan has written for Medium and How We Get To Next on issues of gender, education, work and technology.
-Her recent projects have included work for a global NGO, competitive landscaping for health media, trends research and opportunity identification for pharma, fitness and wellness, co-led research and design for an investigation of personal data futures for a major global digital device maker, and research support for a project backed by the UK’s science, technology and arts foundation.
+She has written for Medium and How We Get To Next on issues of gender, education, work and technology.
 She has post-graduate certificates from The Portfolio Center and New York University.

 Natalie D. Kane

 Natalie is also co-curator of the Haunted Machines conference, an ongoing research and curatorial project that reflects on narratives of magic and hauntings in our relationship to technology, and is co-curator of the 2017 IMPAKT festival in Utrecht.
 She has also been a visiting lecturer in Innovation & Futures Thinking at IED Barcelona and at the 2017 RITSC Winterschool in Brussels.
 She was previously Programme Assistant for Lighthouse in Brighton.